Axios: Help Wanted

 An interesting question posed by philosophers.
 To begin, what is sound?
 According to Merriam-Webster:

-sound (noun): mechanical radiant energy that is transmitted by longitudinal pressure waves in a material medium (as air) and is the objective . . .
+sound (noun): mechanical radiant energy that is transmitted by longitudinal pressure waves in a material medium (as air) and . . .

 The first JSConf that I attended was in 2014.
 Tickets were sold out, but I managed to procure one from someone on Twitter that wasn't able to attend at the last minute.
 I had heard a lot of positive things about the conference but didn't realize how much attending would effect my life.

-On the first day of the conference I bumped into . . .
+On the first day of the . . .

 I recently got Font Awesome working with Webpack, but it wasn't as straight forward as I had expected.
 I did a lot of Googling, and found lots of proposed solutions, but none of them worked for me.
 I thought I would share what ended up working for the sake of anyone else trying to figure this out.